dtekcth/data101/src/beginner/cli/index.md

 {{ begin .windows }}

 <!-- WSL could be difficult to install on Windows 11 due to execution policies -->
-To get a Unix terminal, we need to install WSL (**W**indows **S**ubsystem for **L**inux).
+To get a Unix terminal on Windows, we need to install WSL (**W**indows **S**ubsystem for **L**inux).
 Open Microsoft Store and search for Ubuntu.
 Install the first option.
 You can now search for `Ubuntu` in the start menu and start it that way.
 This should open a terminal.
+WSL is a way to run Linux on your Windows PC.
+You can read more about Linux [here](../linux.md).

 This is not required, but we also recommend you to install Windows Terminal.
 It gives a more modern look and feel than the default that comes pre-installed with Windows.

-WSL is a way to run Linux on your Windows PC.
-You can read more about Linux [here](../linux.md).

 {{ end }}

-{{ .macos }}
-MacOS already has a Unix terminal and so there is nothing to install.

-{{ .linux }}
+{{ .macos.linux }}
-Linux already has a Unix terminal and so there is nothing to install.
+MacOS and Linux already have a Unix terminal and so there is nothing to install.

 ## Getting started